bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 the acq-<label> must be used to distinguish between different tracers.
 Please keep in mind that the label used is arbitrary and each file requires a separate JSON sidecar with details of the tracer used (see below).
-Examples are e.g. acq-18FFDG for fludeoxyglucose, acq-11CPIB for Pittsburgh compound B, etc.
+Examples are acq-18FFDG for fludeoxyglucose, acq-11CPIB for Pittsburgh compound B, etc.

 The reconstruction key (rec-<label>) has four reserved values: acdyn, for reconstructions with attenuation correction of dynamic data;